Auckland Trade and Economic Policy School

 Fale Pasifika, Waipapa Taumata Rau, University of Auckland

-The next Auckland Trade and Economic School will be a one-day event in November:
+The next Auckland Trade and Economic School was a one-day event in November:

 Mihi